 For my birthday, my family took me on a tour of haunted places of Vilnius.
 I was entertained by the stories of the famous ghosts of Vilnius, but even more so by the way the tour guide tried to tie them to her personal life.

 She told us a story of a fourteen year old boy who was a cemetery attendant.
-One day, before a rich man's funeral, the relatives of the deceased decided there was no reason the man should be buried with all of his gold, so told the boy to take the jewelry off of the body and hand it over.
-Being very pious, the boy at first refused, but the relatives threatened him with murder.
+One day, before a rich man's funeral, the relatives of the deceased decided there was no reason the man should be buried with all of his gold, so he told the boy to take the jewelry off of the body and hand it over.
+Being very pious, the boy at first refused, but the relatives threatened to kill him.
 Then he tried to comply, but the dead people rose from their graves, and all hell broke loose.
 This event, despite taking place several centuries ago, had "horrible, horrible" repercussions in our tour guide's life.
 Back when she was a history student, their class took a tour of the crypt.
 The next day they heard on the news that a 14-year-old boy committed suicide by hanging.
-Some years later her class took another tour of the crypt (what, they didn't mind risking another teen's death? :-)), and the next day the custodian of the department building refused to let them in.
+Some years later her class took another tour of the crypt (what, they didn't mind risking another teen's life? :-)), and the next day the custodian of the department building refused to let them in.
 "So you see, there is something supernatural going on there!" she concluded.
 Umm.
 Yes.
 I nodded and smiled.

 |The courtyard in the historical Jewish district of Vilnius, where we met the dybbuk|